mdrivas/Project4FullStack/README.md

 # React's state management to keep track of user interactions

-City and Temperature Guesses: State variables such as city and guessTemp store the user's inputs, which are then used to fetch and display weather data.
+State variables like city and guessTemp store the user's inputs, which are then used to fetch and display weather data.
-Weather Data: The state variable weatherData holds the data fetched from the API, allowing the UI to update dynamically to reflect the actual weather conditions and compare them against the user's guess.
+The state variable weatherData holds the data fetched from the API, allowing the UI to update dynamically to reflect the actual weather conditions and compare them against the user's guess.

-The site fetches weather data from a openWeatherMap API, which provides real-time weather information that is crucial for the app's functionality.
+Our site fetches weather data from openWeatherMap API, which provides real-time weather information that is crucial for the app's functionality.
 The fetchWeatherData function is used to make API calls to retrieve the current weather conditions based on the user's input.